-The following table lists the networks and the services that bind to the UP address within each of these general networks.
+The following table lists the networks and the services that bind to the IP address within each of these general networks.

 The configuration allows you to have either multiple interfaces or VLAN-separated sub-interfaces.
-You can create VLAN-tagged interfaces both in the nova-network configuration with Linux bridges, or in Neutron with OVS.
-Single-NIC deployment is possible but requires more extensive interface configuration and some way to separate the osops networks from tenant networks.
-We will only address the simpler multi-NIC use-case in this documentation.
+You can create VLAN-tagged interfaces both in the nova-network configuration (with Linux bridges) or in Neutron (with OVS).
+Single-NIC deployment also possible.
+Both multi- and single-NIC configurations are described in Configuring OpenStack Networking.

-You will need the following sets of information for the installation:
+You need the following information for the installation:

-In general, our installation instructions assume that none of your nodes are behind a proxy.
+In general, the Rackspace Private Cloud installation instructions assume that none of your nodes are behind a proxy.
 If they are behind a proxy, review this section before proceeding with the installation.
 Rackspace has not yet tested a hybrid environment where some nodes are behind the proxy and others are not.